South Canterbury, New Zealand lies in the centre of the South

 NZ Mailing List: A closed mailing list for anyone with a genealogical or historical interest in New Zealand.
-Replies may be made in the public forum or in private, depending on the nature (public interest) of the reply. email for posting, only use if you are subscribed.
+All subject lines include "[NZ]" and so easily filtered to a special folder for reading. email for posting, only use if you are subscribed.

 Ancestry NZ BMD records from the fiche